 But how to hire professional Eastern European programmers, while saving up to 70% of costs?

 Consider Alcor as Your Trusted Partner in Offshoring to Eastern Europe

 The offshoring process doesn’t imply getting rid of responsibility, but quite the opposite.
-The clients themselves are obliged to weigh all pros and cons, build a corporate strategy, choose the most beneficial country to offshore, and the right partner to collaborate with.
-Alcor would be pleased to take care of technical recruitment and separate operational tasks to ensure the smooth functioning of your offshore team.
+The clients themselves are obliged to weigh all pros and cons, build a corporate strategy, choose the most beneficial country for offshoring, and the right partner to collaborate with.
+Alcor would be pleased to take care of IT recruitment and separate operational tasks to ensure the smooth functioning of your offshore team.

 We need 3-6 weeks to close a vacancy and 8 CVs to get 1 accepted offer.
 Along the way, you will also receive individual account management support.
-In addition to that, we can provide you with all-embracing business support in case you need to establish a software research and development center.
-Alcor’s solution includes a whole spectrum of services starting from payroll & accounting, legal compliance to employer branding, and procurement of tech equipment.
+In addition to that, we can provide you with all-embracing business support that includes a whole spectrum of services starting from payroll & accounting, legal compliance to employer branding and procurement of tech equipment.
 By choosing only the necessary functions to be covered, you’ll maintain full control over the expenses and team.